|

 Taekwondo classes in the afternoon and Master Wong's classes at night.

-night after Vasco returned from work.
-He taught me during the day.
+night when Vasco returned from work.
+He taught me from 3 to 6 p.m. when he got off school.
 In

 the weekends, the three of us trained together.
 In those days (1972),

-there were no protective gear for training.
+there were no protective gears for training.
 We first made chest pads

 out of bags stuffed with the Yellow Pages.
 Later, we used Kendo head